xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures22.md

 Removed features
 ----------------

-### MRuby integration for arangod
+### MRuby integration for avocadod

-ArangoDB had an experimental MRuby integration in some of the publish builds.
+AvocadoDB had an experimental MRuby integration in some of the publish builds.
-This wasn't continuously developed, and so it has been removed in ArangoDB 2.2.
+This wasn't continuously developed, and so it has been removed in AvocadoDB 2.2.

 This change has led to the following startup options being superfluous: